+Here, we give you factors affecting the amount and duration of alimony.
 If a court determines that there is a dependent spouse and a supporting spouse, the court can order an alimony award, so long as the award is equitable, after considering the relevant factors of the case.
 Although a court has wide discretion in determining the amount and duration of an alimony award, North Carolina law provides sixteen different factors that the court is to consider.
-Some of these factors, which are set forth at North Carolina General Statute § 50-16.3A., include:
+Some of these factors, which are set forth in North Carolina General Statute § 50-16.3A., include:

 - The marital misconduct of either of the spouses

 - The relative earnings and earning capacities of the spouses